Arrest made in last month's fatal Denham Springs hit-and-run

 DENHAM SPRINGS — State troopers arrested a man for last month's fatal hit-and-run Friday afternoon.

-Timothy Brady, 41, was booked into the Livingston Parish Jail Friday for negligent homicide, hit and run resulting in death, obstruction of justice and other traffic related offenses.
+Timothy Bandy, 41, was booked into the Livingston Parish Jail Friday for negligent homicide, hit and run resulting in death, obstruction of justice and other traffic related offenses.

 Trending News

 Around 2:30 a.m. on Feb.
 24, Earl Jones, 46, was struck by a truck and killed while he was biking down LA-1026.
-Police identified Jones as the driver of the truck.
+Police identified Bandy as the driver of the truck.

 More News